aenglebert/ortho_vlp_eval/README.md

-# Evaluation scripts for "Self-supervised Vision-Language Deep Learning for Bone Radiography Analysis"
+# Evaluation scripts for "Self-supervised vision-langage alignment of deep learning representations for bone X-rays analysis"

-(preprint available soon)

 ## Installation